-- a) operate off-site overnight programs - b) or programs that happen away from the main camp property.
+- a) operate off-site overnight programs (see page 4 for definition) - b) or programs that happen away from the main camp property.

 Compliance with the Facility Endorsement and Program Endorsement are required for successful Travel Endorsement.
 In the event of a program operating strictly travel programs the base (place of storage of equipment, records & office) is considered the facility.